johnsyweb/eventuate/README.md

 # Eventuate [![Mozilla / Firefox][mozilla-image]][Mozilla] [![Google Chrome / Chromium][chromewebstore-image]][Google Chrome]

-Extracts information from [parkrun] results pages for inclusion in reports.
+Extracts information from parkrun event result pages for inclusion in reports.
+It's not a run report generator, but will help you write a weekly report for an event.

 ## Introduction

-I occasionally volunteer as a Run Director at [parkrun] and produce an event report to celebrate achievements.
-I also write software occasionally to automate parts of my life.
-This is the confluence of these two interests.
+I wrote this while volunteering as a Run Director at the beautiful [Brimbank parkrun][brimbank], to make it easy to celebrate our community's achievements on the [Brimbank parkrun Facebook page][facebook].
+I am sharing it so that you get to enjoy it too.

+I initially wrote this as a Firefox Add-On, as the developer tooling is pretty good in this space and Firefox Browser Add-Ons are pretty easy to distribute.
+However, once I worked out I could generate a userscript as part of the automated release process and run it in any browser with a userscript manager, including iOS and iPadOS devices, I switched to using that!

 ## Description